lnls-dig/rffe-fw/README.md

 Go to the repository folder

 	cd /path/to/repo/

-If this is the first time compiling this firmware, run CMake configuration scripts

-	cmake .
+Create a new folder wherever is suitable

+	cd <build_folder>

-You can set several options (Board IP, DHCP Mode, Mount path, libs to compile, etc) in `CMakeCache.txt` file using your text editor or a GUI editor for CMake (`cmake-gui`).
+Run CMake using the path to the repository folder as an direct argument and the flags configure the compilation scripts to your specific build.
+It's possible to set several options like Board IP, DHCP Mode, Mount path, libs to compile, etc in `CMakeCache.txt` file using your text editor, passing the options via `-D<option>=<value>` or a GUI editor for CMake (`cmake-gui`).

+        cmake <path_to_source> -D<option1>=<value1> -D<option2>=<value2> ...

+Example:

+	cmake ../ -DUSE_FIXIP=true -DMBED_IP=10.2.119.203 -DMBED_MASK=10.2.119.255 -DMBED_GATEWAY=10.2.119.1

-After changing the desired options, run the CMake configuration command again (the CMakeCache file will not be edited by this command) and compile the firmware:
+After changing the desired options, run the CMake configuration command again, if `CMakeCache.txt` was changed, and compile the firmware:

 	make -s